Albion (Brisbane - Qld)

 Albion lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Albion's population is estimated at around 4,044 as of Nov 2025.
-This reflects an increase of 598 people (17.4%) since the 2021 Census, which reported a population of 3,446 people.
-The change is inferred from the resident population of 3,871 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 112 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,087 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Albion's 17.4% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 59.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on ABS population updates and AreaSearch validation, as of Feb 2026, Albion's estimated population is around 4,044.
+This shows an increase of 598 people since the 2021 Census, which reported a population of 3,446.
+The change was inferred from AreaSearch's estimate of 3,871 residents in Jun 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 3,087 persons per square kilometer, placing Albion in the upper quartile nationally according to AreaSearch assessments.
+Albion's growth rate of 17.4% since the 2021 Census exceeded both national (9.9%) and state averages, marking it as a growth leader.
+Overseas migration contributed approximately 59.0% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the Albion (Brisbane - Qld) statistical area (Lv2) expected to increase by 1,453 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 31.7% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts as per ABS Greater Capital Region projections released in 2023.
+Future population trends forecast a significant increase in the suburb of Albion (Brisbane - Qld), with an expected rise of 1,448 persons to 2041, reflecting a total increase of 31.7% over the 17 years.

 Frequently Asked Questions - Population